karagenc/oui/README.md

 func main() {
-	// You may also use NewDB and NewDBFromReader functions. db, err := oui.NewDBFromFile("oui.txt")
+	// You may also use NewDB and NewDBFromReader functions.
+	// Or use the ouidata.NewDB function to load the embedded DB. db, err := oui.NewDBFromFile("oui.txt")
 	if err != nil {
 		fmt.Printf("Error: %v\n", err)